 About me

-I live in Birmingham (UK), previously of Cambridge.
-I’m a computer nerd, having initially trained as an engineer.
-I’m in it for how I can help people use their computers more effectively (while also having fun coding on them myself).
+I live in Birmingham and am a computer nerd: I love helping other people use their computers more effectively and have fun coding on them myself.

 Ex-Cambridge resident

-I lived in Cambridge for nearly 40 years.
+I lived in Cambridge (UK) for nearly 40 years.

 - I was very involved with “CamNet: The Cambridge Freenet” for several years.
 However, the arrival of free ISPs in the UK saw an end to CamNet.